quanhoang-hybrbase/react-untitled-ui-core/docs/active-context.md

-# Common mistakes to AVOID when planning React components
+# Quality assurance checklist when planning component development
-  - Not calling the proper Figma MCP tool
+- Must call the  Figma MCP tool to analyze design specifications and layer structure
-  - Not properly utilizing the styling values from the Figma API response (colors, spacing, typography, etc.) when configuring the Tailwind variants
-  - Not following strictly the Typescript types definition when defining React Component props
-  - Adding any extra props of your own interpretation in the Typescript types definition
-  - Not using the correct naming convention for the React component (E##ComponentName format, e.g. "E00SocialIcon" instead of "SocialIcon")
-  - Not including specific unit tests for component naming and props testing
-  - Using incorrect prop names that don't match the Figma Documentation
-  - Not using semi-code format when documenting Tailwind Variants configuration (using full code blocks instead of a more readable, descriptive format)

-# Common mistakes to AVOID when parsing a React component
-  - Not utilizing the Figma Documentation to document the component in the README.md file
-  - Not following strictly the Tailwind variant configuration defined in "docs/code-patterns.md"
-  - Not properly utilizing the styling values from the Figma API response (colors, spacing, typography, etc.) when configuring the Tailwind variants
-  - Not following strictly the Typescript types definition when defining React Component props
-  - Add any extra props of your own interpretation in the Typescript types definition
+- Don't add any extra props of your own interpretation in the Typescript types definition
-  - Not using the correct naming convention for the React component (E##ComponentName format, e.g. "E00SocialIcon" instead of "SocialIcon")
+- Use the correct naming convention for the React component (E##ComponentName format, e.g. "E00SocialIcon" instead of "SocialIcon")
-  - Creating component-specific assets folders instead of using the global src/assets directory for all assets
-  - Not including specific unit tests for component naming and props testing
+- Must include a plan for specific unit tests for component naming and props testing
+- Only use descriptive and concise words to illustrate the styling logic when documenting Tailwind Variants configuration for better readability
+- Always set the HTML disabled attribute automatically when a component's state prop is set to a disabled-like value (e.g., "S-03 Disabled")
+- Organize sections in the README file in the correct order of each instruction of phase 1 in the "docs/instructions.md"
+- Use Icon component from lucide-react for any icon related props
-  - Using incorrect prop names that don't match the Figma Documentation AND the rules defined in "Typescript Props Type Template" rules in "docs/code-patterns.md"  (e.g., using "hasLabel" instead of "supportingText" or "configIconPosition" instead of "iconPosition")
+- Use correct prop names that match the Figma Documentation AND the rules defined in "Typescript Props Type Template" rules in "docs/code-patterns.md" (e.g., avoid using "hasLabel" instead of "supportingText" or "configIconPosition" instead of "iconPosition")

-  - Not organizing sections in the README file in the correct order as specified in the Expected Output
+# Quality assurance checklist when creating a new React component
+## Component Structure and Naming
-  - Not following the standard component folder structure as defined in the project rules (e.g., missing the parts/ folder for the component implementation)
+- Follow the standard component folder structure as defined in the project rules (e.g., include parts/ folder for the component implementation)
+- Use global src/assets directory for all assets instead of creating component-specific assets folders

+## Props and TypeScript
+- Follow strictly the Typescript types definition when defining React Component props

+## Styling and Tailwind
+- Must call the Figma MCP tool to get accurate information when implementing the component
+- Properly utilize the styling values from the Figma data (colors, spacing, typography, etc.) when configuring the Tailwind variants
+- Follow strictly the Tailwind variant configuration defined in "docs/code-patterns.md"
-  - Not following strictly the React Component Template defined in "docs/code-patterns.md"
+- Follow strictly the React Component Template defined in "docs/code-patterns.md"

+## Accessibility and Behavior
+- Default button type to "button" to prevent accidental form submissions

+## Testing
+- Include specific unit tests for component naming and props testing